mittulmandhan/java-interview-prep/1 oops/README.md

 informations are hidden from the user and only the required information visible to the user.

 6. Polymorphism: Polymorphism means one name multi-behavior.
+Polymorphism gives us ability to have multiple methods with same name but different behaviour.
 - Poly means Multiple
 - morphism means behaviour
-polymorphism gives us ability to have multiple methods with same name but different behaviour.